lobolanja/holohub/applications/connext/cpp/README.md

     ```sh
     export RTI_LICENSE_FILE=/path/to/rti_license.dat
     ```
-- CUDA runtime libraries discoverable at runtime, either by installing CuPy or exporting `LD_LIBRARY_PATH` to include your CUDA toolkit location:
+- CUDA runtime libraries discoverable at runtime, either by installing CuPy (choose the wheel matching your CUDA toolkit, for example `cupy-cuda12x`) or exporting `LD_LIBRARY_PATH` to include your CUDA toolkit location:
   ```sh
   pip install cupy
   # or